Please note that this page is currently a work in process and is being updated

 Upon graduating from university and prior to joining his father in the farm equipment dealership business, Neil spent several years as Property Accountant at the manufacturing operations of Massey-Ferguson's North American Combine Plant in Brantford, Ontario.

-After the John Deere implement business in Simcoe was sold, Neil continued farming for several more years in addition to serving in various management positions with the Ponderosa Steak House Chain of Restaurants including breaking store opening sales records in February 1973 as manager of the Ponderosa Steak House on Great Northern Road in Sault Ste.
-Marie in Northern Ontario.
+After the John Deere implement business in Simcoe was sold, Neil continued farming for several more years in addition to serving in various management positions with the Ponderosa Steak House Chain of Restaurants, first as assistant manager of the Pondersosa Steakhouse in Brantford and then as manager of the Ponderosa Steak House on Great Northern Road in Sault Ste.
+Marie in Northern Ontario where with an eager team of fresh and newly trained employees Neil and his staff set a Canadian record in February 1973 for the highest volume sales ever achieved in opening a Ponderosa unit.

 During the 1970's and 1980's, Neil continued writing songs, often at a prolific pace.